What is the average salary for a general contractor?

 Plumber vs. General contractor salary

 Plumbers repair and install pipes responsible for water and gas delivery in residential and commercial buildings.
 To become a plumber, you need a high school diploma or GED, a state plumbing license, and usually an apprenticeship under a master plumber.
-According to the Bureau of Labor Statistics (BLS), the median salary for plumbers is $53,910 annually or $25.92 hourly.
-On the higher end of the scale, the top 10% of plumbers make over $90,000 per year.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for plumbers (including pipefitters and steamfitters) was $62,970 in May 2024, corresponding to an hourly wage of about $30.27.
+On the higher end, the top 10% of these professionals earned more than $105,150 per year

 Electrician vs. General contractor salary

 Electricians design, install, and maintain electrical systems for all types of buildings.
 Similar to plumbers, electricians with more experience and certifications can earn higher salaries.
 To pursue a career as an electrician, you’ll need a high school diploma or GED and an apprenticeship to earn your journeyman license.
-The BLS reports the median electrician salary as $56,180 per year or $27.01 per hour.
-The top-earning electricians can make over $96,580 per year or $46.43 per hour.
+The BLS reports the median electrician salary as $62,350 per year or $29.97 per hour in May 2024.
+Entry-level electricians earned around $39,430 annually, while the top 10% made over $106,030 per year.

 Construction project manager vs. General contractor salary